ryanthtra/prototypes/js_comparisons_conditionals/README.md

 # Javascript - Comparisons and Conditionals

-This prototype is designed to build on the knowledge gained from primitive data types and speecial data type prototypes, and introduce you to making comarprisons and conditional statements.
+This prototype is designed to build on the knowledge gained from primitive data types and speecial data type prototypes, and introduce you to making comarprisons and conditional statements in JavaScript.
 Make sure you have reviewed the slides and video before attempting this prototype. (*links below*)

 - Presentations
     - JS Comparisons and Conditionals